-Parameter Description Current Firmware Version The current firmware version will be shown here.
-New Firmware Location Type in the location of the new firmware or click "Browse" to find it.
-New Romfile Location To restore the backup settings, please type in the location of the backup file or click "Browse" to find it.
+Parameter Description New Firmware Location Type in the location of the new firmware or click "Browse" to find it.
 Romfile Backup To save the current settings as a backup file, please click "ROMFILE SAVE".
 Then please change the file name and select the location you want to save the file.

-Parameter Description Upgrade Click "Upgrade" to begin the upgrade processes or backup file restoring processes.
+Status Show the upgrade status Upgrade Click "Upgrade" to begin the upgrade processes or backup file restoring processes.
 After the router is restarted, the processes are completed.
 It might take several minutes, don't power off the router during upgrading or restoring.

-5.5.4.
+5.4.4.
 System Restart